 Some of the raw materials and parts that are critical to the production and operation of our products are sourced from single suppliers.
 Some components we or our suppliers utilize are from Chinese manufacturers.
-We have never encountered a significant supply interruption from any sole supplier; however, the operations of our third-party suppliers could be disrupted by conditions unrelated to our business operations or that are beyond our control, including but not limited to the on-going global supply chain issues, international trade restrictions, excessive demand creating shortages of available supply, and conditions related to COVID-19 or other epidemics.
-We are unsure whether an extended period of general supplier disruption caused by COVID-19 or these other events, will affect us directly or through our suppliers; however, we continue to monitor our supply chain regarding these matters.
+We have never encountered a significant supply interruption from any sole supplier; however, the operations of our third-party suppliers could be disrupted by conditions unrelated to our business operations or that are beyond our control, including but not limited to the on-going global supply chain issues, international trade restrictions, excessive demand creating shortages of available supply, and conditions related to health pandemics.
+We continuously monitor our supply chain regarding these matters.
 We typically maintain no less than a three-month supply of raw materials and parts that are sourced from sole suppliers and make efforts to identify additional suppliers who may be able to provide such raw materials or parts.
 For example, the non-magnetic, ultrasonic motor which drives our MRI compatible IV infusion pump is sole sourced from a major multinational Japanese manufacturing company with whom we have an excellent long-term relationship.
 This company has exclusively provided us with these motors since 2005.
 Our exclusive supply agreement with this company was renewed in March 2019 and extends through February 25, 2024.
+This supply agreement is renewable with written mutual consent of the Company and supplier.